 Find out about exemptions from early conciliation on legislation.gov.uk.

 Stages of early conciliation

-- We'll send a confirmation email or letter with our number to call
+- We'll send you a confirmation email or letter with your reference number.

-- The conciliator will speak with you or your representative to understand your dispute and how you want it to be resolved
+- Your conciliator will speak with you or your representative to understand your dispute and how you want it to be resolved.

-- If they are, the conciliator will talk with each of you to see if you can reach an agreement
+- If they are, your conciliator will talk with each of you to see if you can reach an agreement.

 If we do not hear back from you, we'll send you the certificate you need to take to an employment tribunal.